rbavery/animl-onnx/README.md

 Resizing is currently not implemented correctly to preserve aspect ratio of images TODO.
 In the future large images will be scaled down to fit 960x1280 and padded to preserve aspect ratio.
 Small images will not be scaled up, and will instead be padded to preserve aspect ratio and not change resolution.

+# Test
+You can open index.html and select the sample image in input/